pMacadoo/product-preview-card-component-main/README.md

 BEM has been an enjoyable methodology to employ for better CSS organization and scalability.
 I will continue to use it for future projects.

 There are still elements in HMTL and CSS I want to become more familiar with.
-Particularly CSS Grid and @media queries.
+Particularly, CSS Grid and `@media` queries.

 ### Useful resources